-This interactive network shows which ingredients go well together.
-The basic idea behind this is “Food Pairing Theory”, suggesting that different ingredients are more likely to pair well in a recipe when they share key flavors.
-For example, above network shows you that “beer” and “coffee”, which seem completely different, make a great match because they share similar flavors.
-Actually it tastes like "black beer" to me, for some reason.
+"Flavor Pairing Theory" suggests that different ingredients are more likely to pair well in a recipe when they share key flavors, and "Umami Pairing Theory" suggests that when combining different ingredients containing different Umami compounds such as Glutamate and Inosinate, we can create a synergetic effect.
+For example, Flavor network shows you that “beer” and “coffee”, which seem completely different, make a great match because they share similar flavors.
+Actually it tastes like "black beer" to me.

 Node : represents ingredient, and size shows prevalence in recipes

 Link : thickness shows the number of shared (Flavor/Umami)compounds

 Default Mode : switches Flavor and Umami data

 Compare Mode : compares network, and views the connection details